Chartering a Yacht in Saint-Jean-Cap-Ferrat, France

 For animal lovers, and kids especially, there is a very cute Zoo in easy walking distance from the port.

 If you have the time to explore a bit further, and have access to a car, we highly recommend the drive to the hilltop medieval town of Eze, to see the amazing views down the cliffs to the water.
 You will also want to explore the quaint seaside towns of Eze-sur-Mer and Beaulieu-sur-Mer.
+For those with more time on your hands other popular destinatons are Cannes, Antibes and ofcourse the infamous Monaco!

 You have any number of restaurants to choose from lining the port or just above in the town - a leisurely lunch enjoying the view, the boats and people watching is very easy to come by in Saint-Jean-Cap-Ferrat.
-If you're looking for something more upscale (and maybe hoping to bump into someone famous) you can try one of these gourmet restaurants:

 Le Cap - the main restaurant at the Grand Hôtel du Cap-Ferrat with all the trimmings